 If you do not have a device capable of running the Duo Mobile app, you can use one of the other authentication methods.

-I changed my phone or mobile device but kept the phone number - how do I use the Duo app again?
+I have changed my phone.
+How do I use the Duo Mobile app again?

 What should I do if I lose my mobile phone?